JamesMartin1998/Django-Project/README.md

 - Each booking has its own 'Edit' button.
 Clicking will redirect the user to a new page where they can edit the details of their booking.
 - Each booking has its own 'Cancel' button.
 Clicking will redirect the user to a new page where they can confirm their cancellation.
 - 'Edit' and 'Cancel' buttons appear red to stand out easily to the user.
 A white hover effect makes it obvious to the user that the buttons are clickable.
 - Due to the nature of the table being difficult to display on smaller devices, some less important booking details will become hidden to the user to allow the page to be responsive.
-Bookings can still be identified as sufficient information is kept visible for the uesr and if the user wishes to find all of the details of their booking, they can do so by clicking the 'Edit' button and viewing the details on the 'Edit Booking' page.
+Bookings can still be identified, as sufficient information is kept visible for the uesr and if the user wishes to find all of the details of their booking, they can do so by clicking the 'Edit' button and viewing the details on the 'Edit Booking' page.

 ![Image showing active bookings](./static/images/active-bookings.png) (Large device - Active Bookings)